-This document provides instructions for integrating your Sococo workspace with Slack, and using the integrated features.
+This article provides detailed and complete instructions in integrating your Sococo space with Slack and using its integrated features.

-Integrating a Sococo workspace with Slack is a two step process:
+Integrating a Sococo space with Slack is a two-step process:

-1. A Sococo workspace is "mapped" to a Slack team which results in:
+A Sococo space is mapped to a Slack team which results in:

-a. the Sococo workspace being associated with the Slack team in the Sococo system (mapped via Slack-granted access token)
+The Sococo space being associated with the Slack team in the Sococo system (mapped via Slack-granted access token).

-Mapping a Sococo Workspace to a Slack Team
+Mapping a Sococo space to a Slack Team

-1. Open the menu at the top left of the client, and select "Settings" from the menu.
+Open the menu by clicking the hamburger icon on the top-left corner of the Sococo app, and select SETTINGS from the menu.

-4. Follow the Slack Authorization flow.
-Note: The authorizing Slack user will need privileges to install apps in Slack.
+NOTE: If you need to change the Slack workspace, select the Sign in to another workspace option on the top-right side.
+The authorizing Slack user will need privileges to install apps in Slack.

 Approving Sococo in Slack